iezekiel/RP-0/README.md

 ### Gaia 1
 Select boot.ks.
 The first orbitable rocket can be launch *normally* after having Early Rocketry and Early Avionics.
 My example ship is a Vanguard first stage with ABLE and solid stages.
 It utilizes libLaunchSolid.ks script.
 The ship file is not actually used but is required.

+### Gaia 2
+Can complete the weather type of contracts.
+* Atmospheric Analysis
+* Meteorological Satellite
+* Micrometeorite Measurements
+* Meteorological Satellite Platform (maybe)

+Those contracts need to have a restartable upper engine to first launch to parking orbit, raise apoapsis and last raise periapsis.
+My example ship uses Caprica I Launch Vechicle.

+### Selene 1
+Moon Flyby and Impactor.
+Cannot fully automated everything because of the nature of solid upper stages and their fixed Dv.
+Most probably you will need 5-6 launches to complete the three Moon Impactor contracts.
+First you must wait for relative inclination to be around 2 degrees, launch to orbit and then use MechJeb to create a Hohmann node to Moon.
+Then edit the Dv of that node to match your solids total Dv.
+At that point you lost Moon but in most of cases if you bring the node time closer you will have the impact again.
+If anyone can thing a way to automated this with kOS please let us know!